 Findings of ATRT1

-The ATRT1 report focused on language as a potential barrier to the community in the sense that if all documents are in English only, there is a risk that many of the non-native English speakers might have difficulties with comprehending important issues and missing out on important information.
+The ATRT1 report focused on language as a potential barrier to the community in the sense that if all documents are in English only, there is a risk that many of the non-native English speakers might have difficulties with comprehending important issues and are missing out on important information.
 Furthermore, it was recommended that the senior staff be multilingual in order to deliver optimal levels of transparency and accountability to the community.

 In 2012 ICANN introduced translation services to enable better service to the larger diverse community.
 Though the language services are welcome, the quality of the translation in terms of accuracy to the working language of the various communities is important.
 In addition, the timeliness of the translation in relation to community interaction and participation is necessary.
 This will ensure effective and clear communication with the community.